 Current literature provides a still patchy picture.
 In the absence of a universally agreed definition, terminology, definitions and classifications vary.
 A similarly large variation is seen in reported prevalence estimates, attributable to large measurement heterogeneity and bias.
 Very few prevalence estimates included controlled subjects or were retrieved from population-based, representative samples.
-Prevalence estimates from studies with control subjects and/or population-based samples range from 2.3% to 60% at or beyond 12 weeks after symptom onset/hospital discharge, with most reporting estimates below 30%.
+For adult populations and at a follow-up of 12 weeks or beyond, prevalence estimates among studies with controls ranged from 7.8% to 27.7% and among studies with population-based samples (but without controls) from 26% to 53.1%.
 New evidence on Long COVID in underage populations is currently emerging.
-Two large studies from Switzerland and the UK estimate these at 3.7% and 1.8% respectively, suggesting a relatively lower disease burden than in adult populations.
+Two large studies with control subjects from Switzerland and the UK estimate these at 2% and 1.8% respectively, while two cohorts of primarily non-hospitalized children in UK and Australia report a Long COVID prevalence between 5% to 8% [41], [43], suggesting a relatively lower disease burden than in adult populations.
+A smaller Swedish cohort with previously hospitalized children estimates the prevalence of persisting symptoms at 22% [42], similar to some of the large, population-based studies on adult populations.
 Nonetheless, current estimates should only be considered as provisional, as the overall reporting quality of studies and evidence strength remain weak.

-Preliminary evidence suggests that Long COVID can have debilitating consequences on mental health, quality of life, social as well as family life.
+Current evidence suggests that Long COVID can have debilitating consequences on mental health, quality of life, social as well as family life.
 The direct implications on the workforce and indirect consequences for the economy are yet to be thoroughly explored.
 First studies suggest that many of those living with Long COVID often face longer periods off work, reduced working hours and potentially higher risk of unemployment and financial hardship.
 Further knowledge gaps remain, especially on risk factors, protective factors and Long COVID's socio-economic impact.
 It is key to accumulate more evidence on disease determinants since the number of people living with Long COVID will likely grow [16].
 To accumulate targeted evidence that will capture the needs of those affected, we are planning a citizen science project, co-created with those living with and affected by Long COVID.
 The project aims to identify key needs and corresponding research priorities.